-Credit risk, at a portfolio level, is monitored and reported regularly to senior management of the Bank and at AIB Group Board Risk Committee.
+Credit risk, at a portfolio level, is monitored using key risk indicators and early warning indicators which are reported regularly to senior management of the Bank and at AIB Group Board Risk Committee.
 Credit managers proactively manage credit risk exposures at a transaction and relationship level.
-Monitoring includes credit exposure and excess management, regular review of accounts, being up to date with any developments in customer business, obtaining updated financial information and monitoring of covenant compliance.
-This is reported on a quarterly basis to senior management and includes commentary on loan book, quality of the loan book by Stage and expected credit loss P&L drivers.
+Monitoring includes credit exposure and excess management, regular review of accounts, being up to date with any developments in customer circumstances, obtaining updated financial information and monitoring of covenant compliance.
+This is reported on a regular basis to senior management and includes commentary on loan book, quality of the loan book by Stage and expected credit loss P&L drivers.